 MHC Management, LLC, doing business as SSK Communities, which manages Flagship Communities, was considered a promoter of the REIT for the purposes of applicable securities legislation in connection with the initial public offering.
-The nature of the relationship between the Promoter and the REIT is described in the REIT's IPO Prospectus.
 The Promoter is not the manager of, or otherwise involved with, the REIT and its business.